$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 The Colombian process:

-1. Obtain a recent Registro Civil de Nacimiento from the Registraduría Nacional del Estado Civil or a Notaría (this document must typically be issued within 90 days for it to be considered current by IRCC).
+1. Obtain a current Registro Civil de Nacimiento from the Registraduría Nacional del Estado Civil or a Notaría, following the document checklist for your application.

 2. Birth certificates issued by the Registraduría are paper documents.
-These require a physical apostille from the Cancillería or a Cancillería-authorized office.
+They may require digitization or a physical-submission route through the Cancillería process.

 4. The apostille is applied directly to the document or on an attached page with the Cancillería seal.

-Translation: Required.
-A Traductor Oficial must translate the full document including the apostille annotation.
+Translation: If requested by the checklist, have a Traductor Oficial translate the full document including the apostille annotation.

 3. Título Universitario (Degree Certificate / Acta de Grado)